MarioLemus/backer-hot-reloading-/README.md

 # Hot reloading for Node.js apps

 Backer is an easy and lightweight way to keep a Node.js aplication up and running without the necesity of manually reload.
-By the way, Back-er doesn't use external libraries.
+By the way, Backer doesn't use external libraries.

 ## How to use it